On 'Freedom Riders' 60th anniversary, voting activists ask Biden to do more

 They were greeted in Atlanta by a rally of hundreds of local activists and Georgia residents, a local band and performances of the “Electric Slide” line dance in front of the Ebenezer Baptist Church.

-Biden has appointed Vice President Kamala Harris to lead the Democrats' effort against a slew of restrictive state voting rights bills, including sweeping changes in battleground states like Georgia.
+Biden has appointed Vice President Kamala Harris to lead the Democrats' effort against a slew of restrictive state voting rights bills, including sweeping changes in battleground states like Georgia here.

 “I think he needs to look for the next John Lewis,” Shenita Binns, 42, a civil rights activist from Atlanta told Reuters, referring to the Congressman and activist who was instrumental to the passage of the 1965 Voting Rights Act.